schoolhouse-io/colmena-realworld-example-app/README.md

 * `bin/dev` opens a console with a fully working development environment.
 * `bin/test` runs all unit tests + the official [RealWorld API Spec](https://github.com/gothinkster/realworld/tree/master/api) test collection.

-If you don't want to use docker, you can take a look at the [Dockerfile](/Dockerfile) and [docker-compose.yml](/docker-compose.yml) to find out what runtime dependencies are required.
+If you don't want to use docker, you can take a look at the [Dockerfile](https://github.com/schoolhouse-io/colmena-realworld-example-app/blob/master/Dockerfile) and [docker-compose.yml](https://github.com/schoolhouse-io/colmena-realworld-example-app/blob/master/docker-compose.yml) to find out what runtime dependencies are required.

 ## What is Colmena?

-Colmena is an architectural style that optimizes the long-term maintainability and scalability of web services.
+Colmena is an architectural style that __optimizes the long-term maintainability and scalability of web services__.

 It draws inspiration from other architectures, patterns and concepts.
 We will mention these concepts and provide interesting learning resources along the way.